-This research brief of a pilot Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these interventions by the populations in need. study in Nigeria was published by the Malaria Consortium.
+This research brief of a pilot Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these study in Nigeria was published by the Malaria Consortium.

 Key messaging from the brief includes:

-- Co-delivery of interventions in campaigns occurs when most or all typical campaign components (microplanning, registration, logistics, implementation, and evaluation) are coordinat of vitamin A supplementation and SMC is acceptable to, and perceived to be effective by, caregivers, community distributors, and state-level and national-level health program officials.
+- Co-delivery of interventions in campaigns occurs when most or all typical campaign components (microplanning, registration, logistics, implementation, and evaluation) are coordinated.
+Co-delivery, of vitamin A supplementation and SMC is acceptable to, and perceived to be effective by, caregivers, community distributors, and state-level and national-level health program officials.

 - These findings support the rationale for implementation at twice the scale.
 If validated in additional settings, the intervention should be scaled up incrementally to achieve national coverage, with barriers addressed along the way.